beatcracker/toptout/data/README.md

 ## Telemetry channel targets

-Product can have multiple telemetry cSome telemetry channels could be controlled by multiple methods.
-Currently supported ones are:
+Product can have multiple telemetry channels.
+Some of them could be controlled by multiple methods.
+Currently supported methods are:

 - Environment variable: `env`
 - Executable: `exec`